samuel-b/workout-tracker-frontend/README.md

 - [ ] Authentication
 - [ ] Replace firestore with a Spring Boot API/MySQL or other DB
 - [ ] Possible re-structure of the create method/data

+# Updates
+- 16/06/2022 - Un-published Github Pages/Live version, worked on a Spring Boot API and MongoDB Atlas DB has an alternative to firestore